-This beautiful and fragrant herb is good for more than only aromatherapy.
-It is the definition of flower power.
-And yet, although it has hundreds of amazing uses, some still wonder about potentially hazardous effects.
-While for many there is so much to love about lavender, for others, there is a bit of controversy surrounding this herb, at least about usage for every member of the household.
+This beautiful and fragrant herb is good for more than a little bath time aromatherapy.
+Lavender is the definition of flower power.
+And yet, although it has hundreds of amazing uses, some still wonder about it, bringing to light potentially hazardous effects.
+For many there is so much to love about lavender, but for others, there is a bit of controversy surrounding this herb.
+Specifically about usage for every member of the household.

 Lavender Flower (Lavandula): Origin and Use

 Before determining whether the controversy holds any truth to it or not, we need a quick background.
 In ancient cultures across Europe, Africa, Asia, and India, lavender was the trusted herb for many issues.
 It was (and often still is) used as a powerful pain-relieving ingredient with antimicrobial properties, also cherished for sedative effects.
 But that's not nearly the end of the story.
 As we said, it was used in hundreds of ways.

 Regardless of use however, every culture it was touted around, lavender was believed to help both the body and the mind.
 Let's take a look at some of those wonderful benefits, then see if they come with a double edged sword.